Smoothflo AG88/12 12VDC to 240VAC 175W Inverter.

 This was presumably done locally.

 Smoothflo have put their part number on someone else's vibrator.
-4uF buffer is at left.
+4uF timing capacitor is at left.

 Under the chassis I was a little surprised to see that for such a high power inverter, the transformer had only one primary winding.
 With the vibrator having four sets of contacts per side, it would have provided better current sharing if there had been two primaries.
 The problem is that there's no guarantee all four contacts will close and open at exactly the same time, all the time.
 The DuMont inverter has two primary windings.